Sukhjot-SinghS/HACKATHON1-CNA/README.md

 # HACKATHON1-CNA
-NDVI Land Cover Classification – Summer Analytics Hackathon 2025 🚩 Project Overview
+🌱 NDVI Land Cover Classification – Summer Analytics Hackathon 2025 🚀 Overview
-This repository contains my solution for the Summer Analytics Mid Hackathon 2025.
-The task was to classify land cover types using time-series NDVI satellite data, with a focus on robust feature engineering and only multiclass logistic regression models, as required by the competition rules.
+This repository contains my end-to-end solution for the Summer Analytics Mid Hackathon 2025, where the goal was to classify land cover types using multi-temporal NDVI (Normalized Difference Vegetation Index) satellite data.
+The challenge was made more interesting by the constraint: only multiclass logistic regression models were allowed.

-🌱 Problem Statement
+🗂️ Problem Statement
-Given multi-temporal NDVI data for various locations, the challenge is to accurately predict the land cover class (e.g., forest, farm, grass, water, orchard, impervious) for each test sample.
-The dataset is highly imbalanced, with some classes (like orchard and water) being rare.
+Given time-series NDVI data for thousands of locations, predict the correct land cover class (e.g., forest, farm, grass, water, orchard, impervious) for each test sample.
+The dataset is highly imbalanced, with some classes (like orchard and water) being extremely rare.

-🛠️ Solution Approach
+🛠️ Approach
-Data Cleaning:
+1. Data Cleaning

-Rescaled NDVI values to [-1, 1]
+NDVI Rescaling: Converted raw NDVI values to the [-1, 1] range.

-Interpolated missing values and smoothed outliers

-Capped NDVI values to plausible vegetation ranges
+Outlier Handling: Capped NDVI values to plausible vegetation ranges ([-0.2, 0.9]).

+Missing Value Imputation: Used a combination of median neighbor filling and linear interpolation to address missing or abnormal values.

-Feature Engineering:
+2. Feature Engineering

-Computed fine-grained monthly and seasonal statistics (mean, std, max, min, amplitude)

-Calculated temporal trends (NDVI slope, peak, trough, amplitude)
+Seasonal Features: Computed mean, standard deviation, max, min, and amplitude for each season (Winter, Spring, Summer, Fall) and for each year.

+Trend Features: Calculated NDVI slope (trend), peak, trough, and overall amplitude for each sample.

-Added polynomial and interaction features to capture non-linear relationships
+Polynomial Features: Added interaction and squared terms to help logistic regression capture non-linear relationships.

-Included temporal difference and phenological integral features

-Modeling:
+(Advanced versions): Included monthly stats, NDVI differences between time points, and NDVI entropy as texture features.

+3. Modeling
-Used multinomial logistic regression with class weighting to handle imbalance
+Multiclass Logistic Regression: Used multinomial logistic regression with class_weight='balanced' to address class imbalance.

-Applied feature scaling and L1-based feature selection

-Hyperparameter tuning via GridSearchCV with stratified folds

-Submission:
+Pipeline: Combined scaling, feature selection (L1-based), and polynomial feature expansion in a single scikit-learn pipeline.

+Hyperparameter Tuning: Grid-searched over regularization strength (C) and iteration limits (max_iter) using stratified cross-validation.

+4. Submission
-Generated predictions for the test set and formatted them for Kaggle submission
+Generated predictions for the test set and formatted them for Kaggle submission as submission_results.csv.

-📈 Results
+📊 Results
+Metric	Score
-Public Leaderboard Score: 0.84 (as of latest submission)
+Public Leaderboard	0.70

-Significant improvement over baseline logistic regression (0.37) due to advanced feature engineering
+Private Leaderboard	0.63
+Baseline (raw NDVI + logistic regression): ~0.37

+💡 Key Learnings
+Feature engineering is king: Extracting seasonal, trend, and interaction features from NDVI time series is essential for strong performance with linear models.

+Class imbalance is tough: Even with class weighting, rare classes remain challenging for logistic regression.

+Model limitations: Logistic regression is robust and interpretable, but cannot capture all the complexity in multi-temporal satellite data.
+Higher accuracy would require tree-based or deep learning models, which were not allowed here.

+Reproducibility: The pipeline is fully reproducible and ready for extension or adaptation.
+👤 Author
+Sukhjot Singh

+📝 Acknowledgments
+Thanks to the Summer Analytics Hackathon organizers and the Kaggle community.